 APIs are available to avoid pop-ups and retrieve filtered suggestion items to arrange list or item controls.

 Delays the opening of the pop-up.

 APIs are available to display all the items in the pop-up whenever the control is in focus.

 The autocomplete control highlights the matching text of each filtered item.
 This option shows how the item is filtered in the list and clearly displays the items to be picked.

 Highlighting can be set so that the matching text that occurs first is the only one highlighted.

 All the matching text, occurring multiple times, will be highlighted.

 The autocomplete control can be thoroughly customized in the following areas.

-The control accepts a template for pop-ups to change the look and feel of the item.
+The autocomplete control accepts a template for pop-ups to change the look and feel of the items.

-The customizable appearance of the control is designed, by default, to adopt native look and feel of the deployment platform.
+The customizable appearance of the autocomplete control is designed, by default, to adopt the native look and feel of the deployment platform.